rafael-baena-gomez/my_first_web_page_2025/README.md

 - Added styles.css file in css folder.
 - Added styles.css in the index file as link.
 - Added about.html page and modify links and styles of the header menu.
+- Changed the href due to it not rendering the styles before said change.